-- To give first response treatment and to summon an ambulance through the school office, when necessary. - To inform the school office when pupils are too unwell to stay at school.
-The school office will contact parents to collect their child, or care staff to return a child to their room and, when required, inform them of the accident and the hospital to which their child is being taken and to keep a legible written record of attendances, with dates, times and treatment given.
+• To give first response treatment and to summon an ambulance through the school office, when necessary.

+• To inform the school office when students are too unwell to stay at school.
+The school office will contact parents to collect their individual and, when required, inform them of the accident and the hospital to which their individual is being taken and to keep a legible written record of attendances, with dates, times and treatment given.